Dana 60 Crossover Steering

 Our ends are built with the best of both worlds, this is crucial

-in some applications (particularly 67-87 GM straight axle
+in many applications (particularly 67-87 GM straight axle

 trucks) as many times the bend in the draglink has to start as